 The month of June is also prime time for hiking, cycling, and camping.
 Most of the snow in the mountains has melted away, and lots of people spend their leisure time in June out in the nature.
 Outdoor recreation is a major part of Iceland‘s national identity and can be widely seen during the months of June, July and August.

 The most obvious item to bring to Iceland is warm clothing, even in summer.
-A warm day can turn into a cool, in many ways, so bring a sweater and a wind and waterproof jacket.
+A warm day can turn into a cool one, in many ways, so bring a sweater and a wind and waterproof jacket.
 Icelanders often use all-weather jackets, handy both in summer and winter.
 Bring good shoes too, especially if you plan to hike in the mountains or on glaciers.
-But don‘t forget your summer clothing as well as the weather can easily change for the better, so pack your t-shirts, summer dresses and sun-screens.
+But don‘t forget your summer clothing as well as the weather can easily change for the better, so pack your t-shirts, summer dresses and sun-screens are vital.

 With the midnight sun at its peak, it can be great time for photographers to go out and about and capture beautiful images.